 MAKE THE VALUE COST-TRADE-OFF VS. BREAK THE VALUE COST TRADE-OFF

 There are ideally only two ways to win customers over your competitors in the long run, value or low cost.
 It was understood that you could not have both value and low cost.
-Kim and Mauborgne i n their model have negated the concept and said that you can have high value and low cost and developed the tools to do it.
+Kim and Mauborgne in their model have negated the concept and said that you can have high value and low cost and developed the tools to do it.
 In fact, if you don’t break the value cost trade-off, competitors will easily duplicate what you are doing and the ocean will once again be very red.

-DIFFERENTIATION OR LOW COST VS DIFFERENTIATION AND LOW COST
+DIFFERENTIATION OR LOW-COST VS DIFFERENTIATION AND LOW COST

-In Red Ocean strategy it is very difficult to create differentiation in your product or service without great cost.
+In the Red Ocean strategy it is very difficult to create differentiation in your product or service without great cost.
 While in Blue Ocean Strategy as you are creating a product line or service which itself is catering to the unique customers the differentiation is easily achieved and negligible cost.